bagel/pyscript/README.md

-pyscript
+script
 ========

-use python like javascripyt in html
+python and other language scripts